West Riding House

 There is also a smaller West Riding House opposite Forster Square railway station in neighbouring Bradford.

 Albion Zion Chapel, later St. James' Chapel, was formerly at this location: see List of places of worship in the City of Leeds#City Centre 3.
+The Three Coins Club was also here; a nightclub regularly hosted by popular DJ Jimmy Savile in the 1960s.